yskszk63/java-language-server/README.md

 When we want to recompile a file, we clear that *one* file from the internal caches of the Java compiler, and then rerun the compiler.

+### Multiple javaconfig.json

+If you have multiple javaconfig.json files in different subdirectories of your project, the parent directory of each javaconfig.json will be treated as a separate java root.
+A separate java service process will be started for each javaconfig.json.